an3urysm/live-share/docs/collab-vscode.md

 ## Share a local server

 From time to time, as a collaboration session host you may find that you want to share additional local servers or services with guests.
 This can range from other RESTful end-points to databases or other servers.
+Visual Studio Live Share lets you specify a local port number, optionally give it a name, and then share it with all guests.

+The guests will then be able to access the server you shared on that port from their own local machine on the exact same port.
+For example, if you shared a web server running on port 3000, the guest can access that same running web server on their own machine at http://localhost:3000!
+This is accomplished via a secure SSH or SSL tunnel between the host and guests and authenticated via the service so you can be sure that only those in the collaboration session have access.

 For security purposes, only servers running on ports you specify are available to other guests.
-Fortunately, its easy to add another one.
+Fortunately, its easy to add one as the collaboration session **host**.
+Here's how:

-1. First, the host should click on the session state status bar icon.
+1. Click on the session state status bar icon.

     ![VS Code session state icon](media/vscode-share-state.png)<br />